 - 1 cup sun-dried tomatoes in oil drained from the oil

-- ¾ cup walnuts
+- ½ cup walnuts

-- 2 tablespoons olive oil
+- 2 tablespoon extra virgin olive oil

-- 1 clove garlic
+- 1 clove garlic chopped

-- ½ teaspoon salt
+- ½ teaspoon salt or more to taste

-- Depending on how dry your sun-dried tomatoes are, you might need to add more water, until you reach the desired pesto consistency.
+- Depending on how dry your sun-dried tomatoes are, you might need to add more water until you reach your desired consistency.